Sea Otter Fuego XL April 18, 2026

 The women’s 40s+ started last, at 8:50am.
 Before I get into the race, I want to highlight that the cut-off times for lap 1 and each Aid Station during lap 2 are not equitable, especially for those of us starting later or last.
 The cut-off for every racer to start lap 2 is 12:30pm, and for every racer to continue lap 2 at Aid 1 is 2pm, and at Aid 2 is 3:30pm.
 Therefore, if you started in a men’s 30’s wave, you had an extra 30 minutes of race time before cut-offs that women’s 40+ racers did not have.
 (And don’t tell me they’re going so fast that they don’t need the time — I passed some of them, they needed it!)
 Let’s say we who started last crash, have a mechanical, or in my case, need to boot-and-rally (hello lap 2), that 30 minutes would be awfully nice.
 In my case, that 30 minutes would have meant I could have *finished the race* and would not have been timed out at Aid 2 on my second lap, just 8 miles from the finish.

 I was so happy to see Michael, but like the best crew he was all business.
 Get your gels, chug this Coke, take off your pack, do you want ice socks, rub in your sunscreen.
 I did not feel good.
 I probably looked like the dead trail rabbit.
-A teammate was nearby and he said “you’re going back out for another lap?”
-I was mad at him for suggesting that it was bananas to go back out.
+A person who shall not be named nearby said “you’re going back out for another lap?
+I’ve always quit after just one,” while I was gathering the pieces of me together to go out for lap 2.
 I made the cut-off, so the next step was to keep riding until I finished or someone dragged me off the course.
+I’m here to be brave and try.

 Lap 2 started like a death march.
-I had no idea how much lap 1 took out of me until I started off again.
-Sweet spot wattage was out of the question.
+I had no idea how much lap 1 took out of me until I started off again, sans adrenaline.
+I was not pedaling that well up the corkscrew, but I kept moving and thought it would come back.
 My job was to keep pressing and to always eat and drink when my 30-minute timer went off.
 I kept saying to myself: this is temporary, it will get better.
 I accidentally ran over a snake that was so long that it spanned the singletrack, and I was so busy managing how I felt that I didn’t care at all about the snake.
-Then – this was new – I started having trouble keeping things down.
+Then – this was new – I started having trouble keeping nutrition down.
 I needed to burp but couldn’t get the air out, and it would come up as vomit — more and more.
-But I kept forcing myself to take my gels and drink anyway.
+It slowed me down as I kept trying to clear my system, but I kept forcing myself to take my gels and drink anyway.
 I rode with a USWE pack of Tailwind (neutral) and a bottle of electrolytes on my bike, and while feeling pukey I alternated electrolytes and Tailwind.
 I cramped badly near the top of the last very steep hill out of the singletrack and had to walk my bike up and over.
 How was this hill so painful now and so NBD on the first lap?
+That was an alarming realization.
+I tried not to have negative thoughts about timing out so early on lap 2.

-I kept fighting cramps and pukiness, but not really nausea, all the way to Aid 1 (~12.7 miles) and was half hoping to be timed out.
+I kept fighting cramps and pukiness (luckily without the nausea) all the way to Aid 1 (~12.7 miles) and I admit I was half hoping to be timed out.
 Nope!
 I was well enough ahead of the sweep.
 The liars at Aid 1 were the best: they told me I looked amazing!
 I was pedaling so well!
 No one would know I was suffering!
 They poured 2 bottles of cold water on my head and it literally brought me back to life.
 I chugged a bottle of plain water, took more with me, they shoved a banana in my pocket and pushed me off!
-I guess we’re going to Aid 2, so LFG.
+My mind switched in that moment: I guess we’re going to Aid 2, so LFG.
 And soon thereafter, I actually started to feel GOOD.
 I had booted, and I had rallied!
-The wind was cool, I was passing men, I hadn’t felt any cramps in a long time, and I was really enjoying myself!
+The wind was cool, I was passing men (which felt great), I hadn’t felt any cramps in a long time, and I was really enjoying myself!
 Some racer I passed said: I haven’t seen anyone out here look as fresh as you.
 I put that compliment in my pocket for when I would need it on the climb out.
-I went back through the sand, and was zipping along really gathering stoke with ~8 miles left and then, at AID 2: a course marshal walks toward me with his hand up.
+I went back through the sand pit, and was zipping along really gathering stoke with ~8 miles left and then, at AID 2: a course marshal walks toward me with his hand up.
 Nuh uh, no way!
 He said he was sorry, but no more racers could finish on course.

 I begged him: I know I timed out, you said by 14 minutes, but can I finish?
 He said, no. I had no idea what came next: a truck to take us back?
 Nope.
 The marshal said we (there were 3 more of us timed out right there) had to ride our bikes up Barloy Canyon Road and then back down to the venue.
 If we had to ride back anyway, and it was nowhere near dark, why not let us climb the course out if we want to?
-The road climb is 3 miles long and about the same elevation gain as the trail climb.
-The only direction we got from the marshal was to take a right at the stop sign, so we were also a bit confused as to how to get back into the venue and did some “extra credit” loops looking for the best way in.
-I was singing Post Malone’s “This One’s for the Losers” in my head, still pretty proud of myself for nearly making it through the course.
-It had been a big day.
+By my file, the road climb was 3 miles long and about the same elevation gain as the trail climb and similar mileage back to the event.

 Notes: